What Is Lumbar Support? (How It Works & Why It Matters)

 Signs You May Need Better Lumbar Support

-Many people only recognize a lumbar support problem after discomfort has already become routine.
 Several behavioral patterns tend to indicate that the lower spine is not receiving adequate support from the chair.

 • Frequently shifting or adjusting sitting position during work